MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-is-information-protection.md

 >*Applies to: Azure Information Protection*

-Azure Information Protection helps an organization to classify and label its documents and emails.
+Azure Information Protection is a cloud-based solution that helps an organization to classify and label its documents and emails.
 This can be done automatically by administrators who define rules and conditions, manually by users, or a combination where users are given recommendations.
 For your most sensitive data, you can then protect it from unauthorized access, and control how this information is used.

-The following picture shows an example of Azure Information Protection in action.
-An administrator has configured rules to detect sensitive data (in this case, credit card information).
+The following picture shows an example of Azure Information Protection in action, after an administrator has configured the Azure Information Protection policy.
+The administrator has configured rules to detect sensitive data (in this case, credit card information).
 When a user saves a Word document that contains credit card information, she sees a custom tooltip that recommends she applies a specific label that the administrator has previously configured:

 ![Example of recommended classification for Azure Information Protection](../media/info-protect-recommend-callouts.png)